-By A. Scott Roberts

-Researchers found that most people think that money makes them happy, when data shows it is really meaningful relationships and socialization.13 According to research, the top ranking animals in the pecking order are the most generous (Deal 1989).
-Doesn’t it seem that humans tend to become more isolated by their success?
+Researchers found that most people think that money makes them happy, when data shows it is really meaningful relationships and socialization.13 According to one researcher, the top ranking animals in the pecking order are the most generous (Deal, 1989).
+Doesn't it seem that humans tend to become more isolated by their success?

 “As man advances in civilization, and small tribes are united into larger communities, the simplest reason would tell each individual that he ought to extend his social instincts and sympathies to all members of the same nation, though personally unknown to him.
 This point being once reached, there is only an artificial barrier to prevent his sympathies extending to the men of all nations and races.”

 ― Charles Darwin, The Descent of Man

 Perhaps we spend too much time philosophizing and contemplating and trying to understand what is right and wrong.
 When really it is hard-wired as a survival process to help others – and it makes us more happy.

 Animals with less than half the brain of ours, automatically do the right thing without thinking.
 Our large prefrontal cortex is a blessing, but it can also be a curse.
 We think too much and often contemplate too much instead of acting in service and caring unconditionally.